RoastBeefer00/rmatrix/README.md

 ## Help
 ```
 Creates the matrix in the terminal.
-Use `c` to cycle colors, `0-9` to change speed, arrow keys to change direction, and `q` to quit.
+Use `c` to cycle colors, `0-9` to change speed, arrow keys to change direction, `b` to toggle bold, and `q` to quit.

 Usage: rjmatrix [OPTIONS]